thedaviddias/bfdes.in/posts/hello-world.md

 ## Build process

-[Webpack](https://webpack.js.org/) is used to transpile TypeScipt and TSX to JavaScript, and to resolve imports.
+[Webpack](https://webpack.js.org/) is used as the module bundler.
 Two Webpack configurations are used to generate:
-* Client side code, targeting browsers, and other assets under dist/static
+* client-side code and other assets under dist/static
-* Server side code -- dist/server.js
+* server-side code -- dist/server.js

-By convention we store relevant files according to whether they are shared or not:
+By convention source code is stored according to whether it is shared or not:

 ```
 client/